OHIP Jan 22 - Written by Krista DeKuyper

 Glasses and Contact Lenses

-People who need glasses are out of luck, you’ll need to pay out of pocket.
-The same goes for contact lenses unless you have a medical condition that requires them.
+People who need glasses are out of luck.
+As of 2025, prescription glasses and contact lenses are not covered by OHIP.
+You’ll need to pay out of pocket.
+Contact lenses may be covered if you have a medical condition that requires them.

 Dental Care